rtryan98/Yggdrasil/README.md

 # Design
 The core design of this engine should be lightweight, reusable abstractions that can be used in stand-alone sample applications that do not require pulling the entire engine.
-The amount of interdependencies is kept as small as possible to allow for this which caused some decisions in the codebase.
-This should make the engine easier to extend overall.
+The amount of interdependencies is kept as small as possible to allow for this which should make the engine easier to extend overall.

 The engine itself should work more akin to a framework than an engine like Unity or Unreal.
 That means it isn't editor-focused, instead it should be as tools-focused as possible.